Judaism and abortion: Orthodox Judaism

 In general, Orthodox Judaism opposes most abortion, but permits it when the pregnancy endangers the woman's life.
 However, some rabbis have allowed abortions in other circumstances.
 For example, the Rabbi Eliezer Waldenberg wrote that there is room for leniency if there is a danger to maternal health or severe pain, and permitted abortion of an abnormal fetus before quickening and within three months of conception.
 Rabbi Eliezer Melamed allowed abortion for people who develop a mental illness due to pregnancy, saying "since emotional illness is generally considered a threat to life, she may abort her fetus to protect her life".

 Conservative Judaism

-The Rabbinical Assembly Committee on Jewish Law and Standards has ruled that an abortion is justifiable if a continuation of pregnancy might cause the woman severe physical or psychological harm, or if the fetus is judged by competent medical opinion as severely defective; a fetus is a life in the process of development, and the decision to abort should never be taken lightly.
+The Rabbinical Assembly Committee on Jewish Law and Standards has ruled that an abortion is valid if a continuation of pregnancy might cause the woman severe physical or psychological harm, or if the foetus is judged by competent medical opinion as severely defective; a foetus is a life in the process of development, and the decision to abort should never be taken lightly.
 The Conservative position thus follows those of the Acharonim who permit an abortion in case of acute potential emotional and psychological harm.

-Before reaching her final decision, conservative Judaism holds that a woman should consult with the biological father, other members of her family, her physician, her Rabbi, and any other person who can help her in assessing the legal and moral issues involved.
+Before reaching her final decision, Conservative Judaism holds that a woman should consult with the biological father, other members of her family, her physician, her Rabbi, and any other person who can help her in assessing the legal and moral issues involved.